selforganising/selforganising/_posts/2014-01-09-decomposition.md

     factorial

-`factorial` is a pretty sensible name for a function that returns the factorial of a number.
+`factorial` is a pretty sensible name for a function that returns the factorial of a number :-)

 ##### Work out the inputs to the function and give them sensible names.